Army Cyber & Technology

 Army Cyber training includes:

-Acquiring foundational technical, intelligence, and cyber warfare skills.
+Acquiring foundational technical, electromagnetic, and cyber warfare skills.

 Learning computer programming languages and software development.